orange5RS/jburkardt-f/normal/normal.md

-# NORMAL
-Normal Random Number Generators
+# NORMAL: Normal Random Number Generators

 NORMAL is a FORTRAN90 library which returns a sequence of normally distributed pseudorandom numbers.